harriete/Tree-Trail/README.md

     - `OPENSHIFT_MYSQL_DB_USERNAME` : whatever user you use on your local machine
     - `OPENSHIFT_MYSQL_DB_PASSWORD` : whatever password you provided to that local user
     - `OPENSHIFT_MYSQL_DB_NAME` : whatever name you provided your local database
+    - `OPENSHIFT_SECRET_TOKEN` : a random 32-character string for encryption purposes

     These values are specific to your local machine.
 During deployment to the server, the server will use *its own values* for these, ensuring that your db passwords will stay yours, while the server passwords stays with it.